emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

   The main thread also does things like create pthreads for you, so that you can depend on them synchronously.

-Note that Emscripten has the
-``--proxy-to-worker`` :ref:`linker flag <proxy-to-worker>` which sounds similar but is unrelated.
-That flag does not use pthreads or SharedArrayBuffer, and instead uses a plain Web Worker to run your main program (and postMessage to proxy messages back and forth).

 Proxying
 ========